ErikKalkoken/slackchannel2pdf/README.md

 - Exporting support for all Slack features incl. threads and layout blocks
 - Ability to export only the portion of a channel for a specific time period
 - Ability to configure page layout of PDF file (e.g. Portrait vs. Landscape)
+- Many defaults and behaviors can be configured with configuration files

 ## Installation